Camper BMS

 What This Looks Like With Camper BMS

 Camper BMS is built for the parallel-running model.
-Usage-based pricing means you only pay when invoices are paid - so in the early weeks when most of your bookings still live in the old system, your Camper BMS costs reflect that.
+The usage-based platform fee (no subscriptions, no minimums) means in the early weeks - when most of your bookings still live in the old system - your Camper BMS fees stay light.

-Guest payments stay yours from day one - Camper BMS isn't in the payment flow, so funds settle directly to your merchant account whichever system the booking came through.
+Guest payments stay yours from day one - Camper BMS isn't in the payment flow, so funds settle directly to your own account whichever system the booking came through.

 Camper BMS is a usage-based booking platform built for Australian campgrounds and caravan parks - no subscriptions, no minimums, no commitment to migrate everything at once.